 Earning an Elmhurst Degree

-Elmhurst College offers several types of bachelor’s degrees, as well as a number of graduate programs.
+Elmhurst University offers several types of bachelor’s degrees, as well as a number of graduate programs.

 Undergraduate credit is awarded in course units.
 One unit of course credit is equivalent to four semester hours or six quarter hours of transfer credit.

-To earn a bachelor’s degree at Elmhurst College, you’ll need to:
+To earn a bachelor’s degree at Elmhurst University, you’ll need to:

 - Complete all aspects of the Integrated Curriculum or General Education program